 The Management Plan does not propose specific restoration efforts for this gully.
 The plan recommends consultation with NRCS to develop and appropriate plan.
+Restoration efforts have been initiated within this gully.

 4) Habitat Restoration

 Habitat restoration would occur throughout the FRP, as shown in Figure III-7.
 Restoration activities would include riparian enhancement within Santa Rosa Creek, improvements to seasonal wetlands, protection of Monterey pine forest, restoration and stabilization of coastal bluffs, and management of grassland habitat.